openbraininstitute/morph-spines/README.md

 # morph-spines

-Package to load morphologies with spines
+Package to load morphologies with spines.

 ## Installation

-Replace this text by proper installation instructions.
+The package can be installed through `pip`.

 ## Examples

-Provide here some examples on how this software can be used.
+See `examples` folder for usage examples.

 Copyright (c) 2025 Open Brain Institute